 Children are a very important part of Good Shepherd.
 Classes are taught by enthusiastic volunteer teachers, for children pre-school (4 years of age) through 5th Grade.
 Sunday School is held between the two Sunday worship services.
 We utilize a curriculum that encourages knowledge of the Bible stories, church traditions and life lessons.
 All staff has completed Safeguarding God’s Children, www.safeguardingonline.org , a child-protection training program required by the Episcopal Church.

-Fellowship is very important to us.
-Join us in Fellowship Hall after Sunday worship services, so we can get to know each other.
+Fellowship is especially important to us.
+Join us in Fellowship Hall between the Sunday worship services, so we can get to know each other.